lagotto/MDC/blog.md

 <p>Survey and anonymized data are <a href="http://dash.ucop.edu/xtf/view?docId=ucop/ark%2B%3Db5060%3Dd8h59d/mrt-datacite.xml">available in the Dash repository</a>.
 These responses told us, among other things, which existing Article Level Metrics (ALMs) might be profitably applied to data:</p>
 <ul>
 <li><b>Social media</b>: We should not worry excessively about capturing social media (Twitter, Facebook, etc.) activity around data yet, because there is not much to capture.
 Only 9% of researchers said they would “definitely” use social media to look for a dataset.</li>
 <li><b>Page views:</b> Page views are widely collected by repositories but neither researchers nor data managers consider them meaningful.
-(It stands to reason that, unlike a paper, you can&#8217;t have engaged very deeply with a dataset if all you&#8217;ve done is read about it.)</li>
+(It stands to reason that, unlike a paper, you can't have engaged very deeply with a dataset if all you've done is read about it.)</li>
 </ul>
 <ul>
 <li><b>Downloads:</b> Download counts, on the other hand, are both highly valuable and practical to collect.
 Downloads were a resounding second-choice metric for researchers and 85% of repositories already track them.</li>